BrentWeiffenbach/Grace/README.md

 9. `python3.8 -m pip install -r requirements.txt` to install the requirements.
     * If installing the requirements fails, try running `pip install --upgrade pip` and trying again.
 10. Change the shebang in [yolo_detect.py](scripts/yolo_detect.py) to be the path to **your** [yolovenv/bin/python](yolovenv/bin/python)
-    * This is within the (gitignore)[.gitignore], so clicking the link above within GitHub will not work.
+    * This is within the [gitignore](.gitignore), so clicking the link above within GitHub will not work.

 ## Usage